 This post may contain affiliate links, meaning if you book or buy something through one of these links, we may earn an affiliate commission at no additional cost to you.
 Learn more

 Montenegro food is relatively unknown, yet wholesome and delicious.
 We’re going to take an in-depth look at 15 of the country’s traditional foods and dishes.

 If you’re visiting this beautiful place soon, be sure to try these Montenegro dishes at cafes and restaurants across the country.

 Njeguški pršut (prosciutto) is a delicacy that originated from Njeguško polje, a field at 800 meters above sea level near Lovćen mountain in Montenegro.

-The locals say that the unique wind rose of the area is responsible for the meat’s acclaimed taste and there are exact procedures in place on what to do with the meat depending on the conditions outside, i.e. the wind, the humidity, etc.
+The locals say that the unique wind rose of the area is responsible for the meat’s acclaimed taste.
+There are exact procedures on what to do with the meat depending on the conditions outside, i.e. the wind, the humidity, etc.

 Once the meat is ready, the first tasting by the makers is usually accompanied by rakija.
 It is meant to be cut thin enough so that you are able to see the Lovćen mountain through it and the longer you chew it, the tastier it becomes.

 Homemade cheese is made in towns and villages across the Balkans, and Montenegro is no exception to that.

 Some of the cheeses made in the region are quite famous in Europe and are considered a must-try delicacy if you ever get the opportunity.

 The most famous cheese in Montenegro is the “Kolašinski lisnati sir” i.e. the Kolašin layered cheese.
 This is a protected national product of Montenegro, but there are different stories about the origin of this cheese.